-Delete/Erase "All" UconnectTM Phonebook Entries
+Delete/Erase "All" Uconnect® Phonebook Entries

-- Press the button to begin. - After the "Ready" prompt and the following beep, say "Phonebook Erase All".

-- wish to delete all the entries from the phonebook. - After confirmation, the phonebook entries will be deleted - Note that only the phonebook in the current language is deleted. - Automatic downloaded phonebook entries cannot be deleted or edited.
+- Press the button to begin. - After the "Ready" prompt and the following beep, say "Phonebook Erase All". - The Uconnect® Phone will ask you to verify that you wish to delete all the entries from the phonebook. - After confirmation, the phonebook entries will be deleted. - Note that only the phonebook in the current language is deleted. - Automatic downloaded phonebook entries cannot be deleted or edited.

-List All Names In The UconnectTM Phonebook
+List All Names In The Uconnect® Phonebook

-- Press the 🌭 button to begin. - After the "Ready" prompt and the following beep, say "Phonebook List Names". - The UconnectTM Phone will play the names of all the phonebook entries, including the downloaded phonebook entries, if available.

-• To call one of the names in the list, press the (15 VR button during the playing of the desired name, and say "Call".
+- After the "Ready" prompt and the following beep, say "Phonebook List Names". - The Uconnect® Phone will play the names of all the phonebook entries, including the downloaded phonebook entries, if available. - To call one of the names in the list, press the who button during the playing of the desired name, and say "Call".